walterhiggins/ScriptCraft/README.md

    invoked the `/js` command.
 Again, this is a good jumping off point for diving into the SpigotMC API.

-# Contributing
+## Contributing

-If you would like to contribute source code and/or documentation changes please [read contributing.md][contrib]
+If you would like to contribute source code and/or documentation changes, or you would simply like to build and experiment with the code please [read Contributing.md][contrib]

 ## Status